Keith’s Pay and Allowances

 Keith’s staff members are paid from a budget called the ‘parliamentary allowance’.
 This allowance covers staff salaries as well as associated costs such as pensions, national insurance, tax and training.
 This allowance can also be used to cover temporary staff costs and expenses for interns and volunteers.

-Keith currently has a full time Constituency Coordinator and Media Officer based in the UK and a full time Parliamentary Assistant based in Brussels.
-He also has three part time Regional Liaison Officers based in Brighton, Oxford and Portsmouth and an Intern based in Brussels.
+Keith currently has a Constituency Coordinator and a Media Officer based in the UK and two Parliamentary Assistants and Constituency Caseworker based in Brussels.
+He also has three part time Regional Liaison Officers based in Worthing, Reading and Portsmouth.
 None of Keith’s employees are relatives.
 See Keith’s most recent spending summary for information on his staff costs including staff pay bands.

-Keith is committed to transparency so he has chosen to publish all receipts for office expenditure of £50 and over on his website.
-Receipts for £20 and over are also available on request.
+Keith is committed to transparency so he has chosen to publish all receipts for office expenditure of £25 and over on his website.
 See Keith’s most recent spending summary summary for information on Keith’s recent expenditure on office costs.

 Keith is refunded for the cost of travel from his constituency to Brussels or Strasbourg on presentation of his tickets.
 He also receives a fixed allowance based on the distance and duration of the journey to cover other travel costs when attending official parliamentary meetings.
 Keith can also claim for travel within the constituency on presentation of his tickets.
 See Keith’s most recent spending summary for information on Keith’s travel costs.